types and groups of farm animals. GROUPS OF FARM ANIMALS, Meaning of farm animals

 (A) Bases for classifying farm animals The domesticated animals are or can be classified in the following ways

 - Classification according to the living environment.

 - Classification according to the type of stomach

 on the bases of body morphology, farm animals are grouped into three.

-a) Mammals: these are farm animals that have back bone.
+a) Mammals: These are farm animals that have a backbone.
 They give birth to young ones alive and the young ones are fed with milk from the mammary gland.

-(b) Birds: these are the Farm animals that have wings and feathers.
+(b) Birds: These are the Farm animals that have wings and feathers.
 They have the ability to fly.
-They are also warm blooded animals like mammals.
-These set of animals lay eggs.
+They are also warm-blooded animals like mammals.
+This set of animals lays eggs.
 Examples are fowl, turkey, duck and geese.

-(c) Fish: these live are reared in water.
-It is a cold blooded vertebrate.
-The temperature of the body of fish changes in relation with its surrounding.
+(c) Fish: These fishes are reared in water.
+It is a cold-blooded vertebrate.
+The temperature of the body of fish changes in relation to its surroundings.
 The body of most fishes is covered with scales.
 They have fins for movement in water.
 Examples are sharks, catfish, mackerel, tilapia, salmon, sardines, etc.

 CLASSIFICATION OF FARM ANIMALS ACCORDING TO TYPE OF STOMACH